ilcato/homebridge-Fibaro-HC2/README.md

     npm install -g homebridge-fibaro-hc2

 # Configuration
-Remember to configure the plugin in config.json in your home directory inside the .homebridge directory Look for a sample config in https://github.com/ilcato/homebridge-Fibaro-HC2
+Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
+Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-HC2/blob/master/config.json)